RETREATS FOR 2018

-Our 1/2 day Zen retreats are from 8:30 am – 1:00 pm at the Bozeman Dharma Center.
+Our 1/2 day Zen retreats are from 8:30 am – 1:00 pm (or sometimes in the afternoon!) at the Bozeman Dharma Center.
 This is a wonderful way to deepen your practice, get some experience with retreat practice and still have your weekend!

 Please sign up for half-day retreats by calling Karen at 406-600-0918 or emailing Bozeman Zen Group.
-Plan to arrive by 8:20 am.
 Tea and snacks are available.
-We ask for a $10 donation for the morning to support the Zen group, and no one is turned away for lack of funds.
-There is opportunity to give dana to the teacher as well.
+We ask for a $15 donation for the 1/2 day to support the Zen group, and no one is turned away for lack of funds.
+There is opportunity to offer dana to the teacher as well.

-- Saturday, May 20 – Standing on the Shoulders of Giants
+- Saturday, May 5 – The Poetry of Zen

-- Saturday, December 9 – What is Enlightenment
+- Saturday, December 8 – What is Enlightenment? (in honor of Rohatsu)